Children and Youth Social Services Agency

 - Incarceration of a parent

-- The child's emotional or behavioral needs are not being met by
+- The child's emotional or behavioral needs are not being met by the parent

 - Parental dependency on drugs and/or alcohol